courtney-maynard/data440/hw9/final_exam_report.md

 - The testing dataset should consist of five relevant and five non-relevant text documents of email messages.

 **A: What topic did you decide to classify on?**
+I decided to classify emails sent to all William and Mary students from school administrators.
+After looking through my emails, I determined that I receive many emails to my school account that either come from third parties or are notifications(blackboard, W&M spirit shop, etc.), where the main content is images, hyperlinks, or formatted HTML.
+Thus, I decided to choose emails that were mostly plain text, with some possibilities of links.
+I found 25 emails from school administrators, like Ginger Ambler or President Rowe.
+Their content spanned from notifications about events such as convocation to emails about campus safety.
+For all of my other emails, I took a variety of emails from my email account that aren't spam but aren't emails that I open daily.
+Some examples are LinkedIn recap emails and compilations of daily New York Times articles.
+I removed email signatures from all emails in the training and testing sets.
+Since the content of these different types of emails was very different, I expected my classifier to perform well.

 ### Q2: Naive Bayes Classifier
 Use the example code to train and test your Naive Bayes classifier, using your email document dataset.
 - Create a table to report the classification results for the email messages in the Testing dataset, including what the classifier reported vs the actual classification
 #### Code:
+I used the Naive Bayes Classifier from the colab notebook, with the basic classifier implementation, and then wrote my own functions as below:

 ```
 python
+## ADDITIONAL IMPORTS
+import os
+import prettytable
+from prettytable import PrettyTable

+## MY CODE FOR IMPLEMENTATION

+'''
+load_emails(folder):
+    - loads in all of my email text files from my respective folders
+    - uses the naming conventions i established for my files in order
+    to properly set up email and label pairs

+    returns three lists: the email file name, the email content, and the email labels
+'''
+def load_emails(folder):
+    email_files = []
+    text_emails = []
+    email_labels = []
+    for filename in os.listdir(folder):
+        if filename.endswith('.txt'):
+            if filename.startswith('relevant'):
+                label = 'relevant'
+                #print(filename)
+            elif filename.startswith('nonrelevant'):
+                label = 'nonrelevant'

+            with open(os.path.join(folder, filename), 'r', encoding='utf-8') as email_file:
+                email_files.append(str(filename))
+                text_emails.append(email_file.read())
+                email_labels.append(label)
+    return email_files, text_emails, email_labels

+#load in all of my emails, training and testing, and set up labels
+email_files, train_emails, train_labels = load_emails('training_emails')
+#print(len(train_emails), len(train_labels))
+email_files, test_emails, test_labels = load_emails('testingemails')

+# create and train the naive bayes classifier
+nbcl = naivebayes(getwords)

+# pair together the email and label
+for each_train_email, each_train_label in zip(train_emails, train_labels):
+    # train the classifier with each labeled pair
+    nbcl.train(each_train_email, each_train_label)

+# setting up a table to print the results of classification
+classifier_table = PrettyTable(['Email File', 'Actual Classification', 'Predicted Classification', 'Correct'])

+# testing the classifier
+correct = 0
+# pair together the email name, email content, and label so it's easier to put all into the table and can be iterated over
+for email_files, each_test_email, actual_label in zip(email_files, test_emails, test_labels):
+    predicted_label = nbcl.classify(each_test_email, default='unknown')
+    #print(f'snippet of email: {each_test_email[:50]}...')
+    #print(f'actual classification: {actual_label}, predicted classification: {predicted_label}')

+    if predicted_label == actual_label:
+        # update correct count to calculate accuracy later
+        correct += 1
+        # add correctly classified testing email to table
+        classifier_table.add_row([email_files[:-4], actual_label, predicted_label, 1])
+    else:
+        # add incorrectly classified testing email to table
+        classifier_table.add_row([email_files[:-4], actual_label, predicted_label, 0])

+# evaluation of classifier: table and accuracy
+classifier_table.add_row(['Total: ',' ', ' ', correct])
+print(classifier_table)

+accuracy = correct / len(test_emails)
+print('accuracy: ', accuracy)

 ```

 #### Commentary: